ergonames/ergo-names-tx-monitor/README.md

 To run enter

 ```
-python3 main.py {transactionId}
+python3 main.py {transactionId} {networkType}
 ```

-where {transactionId} is a the ID of a transaction on the Ergo blockchain.
+where {transactionId} is a the ID of a transaction on the Ergo blockchain and {networkType} is either MAINNET or TESTNET.

 ### Example

 Command to start the program:

 ```
-python3 main.py ceca8efce65ea3b54b4904e15bfb907b4a66d5d347d15b4e3b8b5b1a1fa5945d
+python3 main.py ceca8efce65ea3b54b4904e15bfb907b4a66d5d347d15b4e3b8b5b1a1fa5945d TESTNET
 ```

 Output: